Parent and Family Engagement Policy and Compact

-- Use multiple methods of communication to families such as Keep In Touch messages through phone calls and texts, weekly folders, notes and event fliers, regular web updates of school news, social media, and parent resource links on the webpage.
+- Use multiple methods of communication to families such as FCPS News You Choose, weekly folders, phone calls and texts, notes and event fliers, regular web updates of school news, social media, and parent resource links on the webpage.

-- Encourage all caregivers to attend an annual meeting at November 13 during PTA meeting to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend an annual meeting in November 2021 during PTA meeting, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as FCPS24-7 Learning (Blackboard) courses for parents to retrieve information regarding classroom assignments and long-term projects.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards through PTA meetings and parent conferences.

-- Hold meetings and events throughout the year to help families to better understand the school’s goals for students and find ways to improve student learning.
-(Math and Literacy Nights, Parent classes via Parent Center)
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning at PTA meetings and Back To School Night.

-- Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth , information about performance on assignments through the online gradebook, teacher notes, emails and phone calls.
+- Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.

 - Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.